quasar1357/24_IN_P1/README.md

 char arbitraryChar = 'a';
 ```

 Note: **string is NOT a primitive data type**, but a class!
+(Details see later, Wrapper Classes...)

-However, it is an exception in that it can be created without "new" command:
+However, it is an exception in that it can be created **without "new" command and constructor call**:
 ```java
 String arbitraryString = "arbitrary text"
 ```